Surprising Yoga Retreats and

 And while you’re in fab Fitzroy (Northern Melbourne) check out Rose Street: you’ll find plenty of the street art that Melbourne is famous for and you’ll get to browse the Rose Street artist market, open each Sat and Sun from 10am until 4pm.

 Sydney has everything on offer you could want.
-I will just point you to one extra
+I will just point you to one very special meditation center, the

 Now over to you!

 And now I have a question for YOU!
-Have I left off an essential spiritual power place, wellness retreat, or yoga and mediation centre in Australia that you feel must go on this list?
+Have I left off an essential spiritual power place or yoga and meditation centre in Western Australia that you feel must go on this list?
 I’d love to hear your suggestions.
 Please let me know in the comments!